-The Posts widget from JetElements plugin is a great way to showcase a lot of posts without occupying a lot of space on the web page.
-To create a posts carousel you should have several posts (the more the better) already created on your site.
+The Posts widget from JetElements plugin offers you a great way to showcase a bunch of posts without occupying a big amount of space on the web page.
+From this tutorial, you will learn how to create a nice posts carousel.

-Step 1 — Firstly, drag and drop the Posts widget to the page’s canvas in Elementor page builder.
+1 Step — Add the Posts widget to the page

-Step 3 — After that, go back to the Content > General block to specify the number of posts.
-Here set the number of columns in the Columns dropdown, pick the Post Type, etc. If you don’t want some posts to be displayed, as they are already published, just use the Post offset option.
+Go to the Content > General settings block.
+Specify the number of posts and Columns, pick the Post Type and Query posts by, etc. If you don’t want some posts to be displayed, as they are already published, just use the Post offset option.

-Step 5 — You will be also able to add the “Read More” button below each post.
-Just enable the Show Read More Button option to allow your visitors click on it to navigate to the post’s page.
+You will be also able to add the “Read More” button below each post.
+Just enable the Show Read More Button option to allow your visitors to click on it to navigate to the post’s page.

-Step 8 — It is also a great idea to make the titles shorter using the Title Word Trim option in the Content > General block.
+It could also be a great idea to make the titles shorter using the Title Word Trim option in the Content > General settings block.

-As you can see, it’s quite easy to set up the posts carousel!
+As you can see, it’s quite easy to set up the posts carousel.
+Enjoy!